If you look around the room you’re in, chances are that you will be surrounded by various objects.

 Once you have drawn all of these bushes, we will then be ready to start drawing the factory itself, so let’s proceed when you are ready!

-Step 2 – Next, draw the outline of the factoryhow to draw a factory step 2
+Step 2 – Next, draw the outline of the factory

 For the next few steps of your factory drawing, you will find it much easier if you have a ruler on hand to use.